 The IBgard Difference

 - Manage the accompanying and often distressing group of symptoms of IBS.
 These include, at varying times, some or all of the following:

 The IBgard Difference - Advanced Science

-Peppermint oil and its principal component, l-Menthol, has a history of effectiveness in IBS.
+Peppermint oil and its principal component, l-Menthol, have a history of effectiveness in IBS.
 However, until recently, its targeted delivery to the small intestine had posed a challenge.
 IBgard utilizes breakthrough science via SST® (Site Specific Targeting).
-This technology delivers microspheres of peppermint oil (in a solid state), along with fiber and amino acids (from gelatin protein), predominantly in the small intestine.
-Besides helping manage IBS symptoms, this is important as 90 to 95% of nutrient absorption occurs in the small intestine.9 IBgard helps normalize the lining of the gut (gut mucosal barrier) and reversible, localized, low-grade immune activation,1 and thus helps normalize the digestion and absorption of food nutrients.
+This technology delivers microspheres of peppermint oil (in a solid state), along with fiber and amino acids (from gelatin protein), predominantly in the small intestine, where it spreads out in a “broad brush” fashion for more distal delivery over a 3 to 4-hour period1.

 Why Targeting the Small Intestine is So Important